-Be your own biggest cheerleader, you deserve your support!
+Be your own biggest cheerleader, you need your support!

 I’ve trained myself now to notice when a thought or feeling has kinda been bothering me, and that's my cue to make time for myself.
 To hold space for the part of me that is feeling that way, AND the part of me that is avoiding it.
 The best way that I have found to hold space for my emotions is to be alone and ideally in a beautifully drawn bath.
 So when I finally own up to the fact that I am indeed feeling something, I make time to be with it.